-Here’s a list of some of the talks I’ve given over the years, with links to video recordings and slides.
+Here’s a selection from the talks I’ve given over recent years, with links to video recordings and slides.
 All my material is licensed Creative Commons Attribution Share-Alike.
 In addition to my industry work, I also teach a class on lean/agile product management at UC Berkeley’s School of Information.
 You can find my class materials here.

 Continuous Delivery Sounds Great But It Won’t Work Here